-- Programme No 1 (to adapt agricultural and foodstuffs production to new market conditions). - Programme No 3 (to stimulate the development of small and medium size companies and handicrafts). - Programme No 4 (to improve the telephonic equipment in the country). - Programme No 10 (to increase public measures on employment). - Programme No 21 (to improve urban living conditions). - Programme No 24 (to conserve the natural heritage).
+- Programme No 1 (to adapt agricultural and foodstuffs production to new market conditions). - Programme No 3 (to stimulate the development of small and medium-sized companies and handicrafts). - Programme No 4 (to improve the telephonic equipment in the country). - Programme No 10 (to increase public measures on employment). - Programme No 21 (to improve urban living conditions). - Programme No 24 (to conserve the natural heritage).

-Regional development programmes (metropolitan France) B.
+B. Regional development programmes (metropolitan France)

-The details of the 1976 - 1980 programme listed hereafter (in alphabetical order) comprise a map, a comprehensive statistical table and four main headings per regional programme.
+The details of the 1976-1980 programme listed hereafter (in alphabetical order) comprise a map, a comprehensive statistical table and four main headings per regional programme:

-- General characteristics
+- General characteristics;

-- Evolution and principal problems
+- Evolution and principal problems;

-- Development aims
+- Development aims;

-- Key programmes
+- Key programmes.

-ALSACE (1,5 million inhabitants) 1.
+1. ALSACE (1,5 million inhabitants)